Listening to stakeholders is your important first step

-When you calculate the importance of stakeholders, you need to find out what their attitudes and potential actions might be in response to your organization’s initiatives.
-However, a study by Australian Professor Jim Macnamara, “Explicating listening in organization-public communication: Theory, practice, technologies,” published in the International Journal of Communication in 2019 discussed how well organizations in the US, UK and Australia listened to their stakeholders.
-The study found that 80%, on average, of the communication-related resources of organizations were devoted to disseminating their messages, rather than genuinely listening to their stakeholders.
-In the study, Prof Macnamara said:
+When you are determining the importance of your stakeholders, you need to find out what their attitudes and potential actions might be in response to your organization’s initiatives.
+However, a study published in 2019 of how well organizations in the US, UK and Australia listened to their stakeholders found that 80%, on average, of the communication-related resources of organizations was devoted to disseminating their messages, rather than genuinely listening to their stakeholders.
+In the study, Australian Professor Jim Macnamara said:

 …organizations have the resources to engage with their stakeholders.
 It is also fair to say that organizations expect that their stakeholders listen to them via their media advertising, publicity, websites, speeches, brochures, reports, social media posts, and other channels of communication.

 Macnamara observes that in organizational communication, those who listen may not be the ones who speak in response, and those who speak may not be the ones primarily responsible for listening [because of the issues of the size of the project or organization and who is representing the organization in stakeholder interactions.]